Behind the scenes on New Orleans film tours

 When a scene from the 1991 movie "JFK" pops onto the screen, showing actor Kevin Costner's character in the French Quarter bar called Napoleon House, tour guests see the bar up close.

-Guests, who pay $39 for the tour, also get popcorn and bottled water.

-Ray, who worked behind the scenes on several locally-shot feature films, spent much of the last two years researching local movie history and amassing details about more than 100 New Orleans-related productions, from the 1958 Elvis Presley movie "King Creole" to "The Curious Case of Benjamin Button."
+Ray, who worked behind the scenes on several locally-shot feature films, spent much of the last two years researching more than 100 New Orleans-related productions, from the 1958 Elvis Presley movie "King Creole" to "The Curious Case of Benjamin Button."

-Keeping up with local movie trivia is a growing challenge in a city that's become a popular filming location.

 Since 2002, when Louisiana implemented a tax credit program that gives producers financial breaks in exchange for making movies in the state, New Orleans has become one of the largest film centers in the country outside of Los Angeles.